HackingDiversity/Hackathon2018/webapp/Chalk_and_Slate/README.md

 5. Diversity education could be further expanded in the application with the inclusion of tutorials and online classes dealing with matters of race, gender, ethnicity, religion, sexual orientation, and disabilities.

 6. Another page could be included called "Forums" that would include public and private message boards surrounding various student run topics on anything from classes to social activism and identity.
+These would be moderated to ensure all content is appropriate.